 Yet there is another possible future.
-Back in the section on the UN version of the future, I referenced a BBC article with projections and assessments of future population back in 2013.
+Back in the section on the UN version of the future, I referenced a BBC article from 2013 with projections and assessments of future population.

-In just those almost 10 years, “births per woman” numbers have fallen to 1.1 in several countries, which given the required rate for population stability is around 2.3, suggests that, not only have major organisations predicted a future when population moves naturally towards a sustainable number of humans, the predictions are being supported by reality.
+In just those almost 20 years, “births per woman” numbers have fallen to 1.1 in several countries, which given the required rate for population stability is around 2.3, suggests that, not did major organisations predict a future when population moves naturally towards a sustainable number of humans, the predictions are now being supported by reality.

 Consider the following:

 - Fertility rates and sperm counts are falling worldwide, including in areas not linked to a toxic environment.